salesforce/base-components-recipes/README.md

 Only a subset of the components in the Component Library are available.
 For more information, see the [Documentation](#documentation) section.

-Base components implement Lightning Design System and are developed using Lightning Web Components.
+Base components implement Salesforce Lightning Design System (SLDS) and are developed using Lightning Web Components.
 A `c` namespace component can contain components in the `lightning` namespace.

+## Before You Start

+Consider using base component recipes only if the base components in the `lightning` namespace don't work for your requirements.
+For example, use base component recipes if you need to customize the styles of the base components beyond supported styling mechanisms.
+For a list of available base components in the `lightning` namespace, see the [Component Library](https://developer.salesforce.com/docs/component-library).

+ To customize the styles on `lightning` namespace components, we recommend using [SLDS styling hooks](https://lightningdesignsystem.com/platforms/lightning/styling-hooks/#site-main-content).
+For more information, see [Style Components with SLDS](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_components_css_slds).

 ## Getting Started